 Roof trusses are generated in the space between the roof planes and the ceiling planes below.
 When a vaulted ceiling is created scissor trusses are used.

-You can create exposed trusses by creating a ceiling to define where you want the trusses' bottom chords, drawing the trusses, and then removing the ceiling.
+Create exposed trusses by making a ceiling to define where you want the trusses' bottom chords, drawing the trusses, and then removing the ceiling.

 Roof trusses are defined by the position of one or more roof planes above and one or more ceilings planes below, so both must be in place before a truss is drawn.